Is he into himself more than he's into you?

 Healthy folks mostly stay in a good mood.
 They can ride life's bumps in good humor.
 They also have open ears.
 When you say something to them, they seem to hear it and take it seriously.
-They succeed in watching out for themselves and, at the same time, responding with generosity and compassion to you.
+They succeed in watching out for themselves and, at the same time, respond with generosity and compassion.

+Unfortunately, the same can't be said for narcissists.
+What does "narcissitic" mean?
 Narcissism is a clinical term for what generally boils down to selfishness.
-Narcissistic people want their way, pay insufficient attention to what others want, and can be pretty tough to get along with.
+Narcissistic men want their way, pay insufficient attention to what others want, and can be pretty tough to get along with.
 If you don't do what they want, they are likely to get angry.

-1. He doesn't care about your feeings, thoughts or ideas.
+1. He doesn't care about your feelings, thoughts or ideas.

-Narcissists think listening is like being a hockey goalie.
-They knock what others say away instead of letting the ideas of others enter a shared pool of information.
+Narcissists think listening is like being a hockey goalie: They knock away what others say instead of letting the ideas of others enter a shared pool of information.
 If you say something that's a good idea, don't expect credit from a deeply entrenched narcissist.
-He is likely though to say your idea later as if it was his own.
+But he's likely to say your idea later as if it was his own.

-"Since I know more, I am smarter and I am always right, I do most of the talking and that talking is mostly about me.
+"Since I know more, I'm smarter and I'm always right, I do most of the talking and that talking is mostly about me.
 That's why I take up most of the air time in conversations."

 "I can have affairs, cut into a line where others are waiting, cheat on my taxes and ignore rules that get in the way of my doing what I want."

-5. When you guys argue, it's always your fault
+5. When you argue, it's always your fault.

 "I can't be expected to apologize or to admit blame.
 I'm above others and above reproach."

 Again, blaming others is a narcissistic means of sustaining self-worth.
-Beware though of getting mad back at a narcissist.
-They'll respond with fury.
-They can get mad at you (because it's your fault if they are mad) but all hell is likely to break loose if you should dare to show even slight irritation toward them!
+But beware of getting mad back at a narcissist; they'll respond with fury.
+They can get mad at you (because it's your fault if they are mad), but all hell is likely to break loose if you dare to show even slight irritation toward them.

-Do any of these behaviors sound familiar?
-Here's what you can do:
+If any of these behaviors sound familiar, here's what you can do:

-2. If someone you know is a narcissist , don't panic.
 You may benefit from changes in the habitual ways you react to that person.
 For instance, if your favorite narcissist is prone to anger, get out of the way.
 Gracefully exit the situation for a few minutes to let him cool down.
-Just say, "I need to get a drink of water... be back in a minute."
+Just say, "I need to get a drink of water.
+Be back in a minute."